fernandesi2244/Python-Bank/README.md

 # Python-Bank
-A quick Python program to represent a virtual bank system (Python practice)
+This is a quick Python project to represent a virtual bank system (for Python practice).
+Also, I embedded a "Bank Research Initiative" mini-project to practice handling data.

 # About
 I just made this project to explore some of the basics of Python.

-This project features 5 Python programs that comprise a virtual bank system:
+The main project features 5 Python programs that comprise a virtual bank system:

 - Bank.py
     Represents a bank